-- 6. (Optional) Select device categories which trigger e-mail(s) to the administrator for approval.
+6. (Optional) Select device categories which trigger e-mail(s) to the administrator for approval.
 Also create a role-mapping rule based on status attribute to assign the device to the respective role before and after approval.
-For more information see, Device Sponsoring. - Select Use emails from General Settings to send e-mails to address specified in General Settings or select Custom and enter the e-mail addresses separated by semicolon.
+For more information see, "Device Sponsoring" on page 25.

+Select Use emails from General Settings to send e-mails to address specified in General Settings or select Custom and enter the e-mail addresses separated by semicolon.